ashka03/parser/README.md

 ## Overview

-This Node.js command-line application reads a utility bill text file and extracts the following information:
+This project is a Node.js command-line program that reads a water utility bill from a text file and extracts important billing information using regular expressions.

+The program extracts:

 - Customer Number
 - Account Number